 In order to build your RFP response skills, it helps to be a part of the process.
-From reviewing the RFP to make sure it aligns with your business strategy, to writing a compliant response and reviewing for errors, there’s a lot that goes into a submission.
-And, as we mentioned above, the entire process can take upwards of forty (40) hours for your first submission.
-But, with each completed response thereafter, you will find that the time you’re spending per RFP is decreasing and your knowledge of the process is increasing.
+From reviewing the RFP to making sure it aligns with your business strategy, to writing a compliant response and reviewing for errors, there’s a lot that goes into a submission.
+And, as we mentioned above, the entire process can take upwards of 40 hours for your first submission.
+But, with each completed response thereafter, you’ll find that the time you’re spending per RFP is decreasing and your knowledge of the process is increasing.

 We don’t need to tell you that as a small or medium-sized business owner, your time is valuable.
-And, let’s be honest, you have a hundred other thoughts running through your mind every second of the day as it is.
+And, you probably have 100 other tasks on your plate as it is.
 Outsourcing the RFP response process can mean one less thought that needs to take a lap around your brain.

 In short, here’s why software can’t replace humans in the RFP process:

-- You are likely new to the RFP process, Bid Managers are not.
-They will organize your RFP into an easily manageable, shareable, and editable document.
+- You’re likely new to the RFP process, Bid Managers are not.
+They’ll organize your RFP into an easily manageable, shareable and editable document.

 - Bid Managers dedicate their time to understanding the RFP and all of its requirements as it relates to your business and its objectives.